panshaoze/iOS-stop-watch-app/README.md

 # iOS-stop-watch-app
-this a stop watch app for ios
+a stop watch app demo for ios written in swift